midnightmoet/AntiSocial_Unearthed/README.md

 ## Frontend
 - Start with `npm run dev` in the clientside folder
 - Running on port 5173
-- Clientside was bootstrapped with create-react-app (I used 17.0.02 version)
+- Clientside was bootstrapped with npm create vite@latest (I used 17.0.02 version of ReactJS)

 ## Backend
 - Start with `npx nodemon` in the server folder